 The Office of the Permanent Diaconate is charged with the formation and spiritual enrichment of Permanent Deacons in the Diocese of Jackson.
-As of August 2019, the diocese has eight active deacons and one retired.
+As of May 2020, the diocese has six active deacons, one on leave and one retired.
 Another group of men has begun formation in hopes of being ordained in 2022.
 Formation cohorts are convened by the bishop and make their journey together.
 When an opportunity for another class opens, information on how to apply will be posted to this page.

 On June 18, 1967, Pope Paul VI issued the Motu Proprio, Sacrum Diaconatus Ordinem restoring the diaconate as a permanent degree of holy orders.
 The permanent diaconate can trace its origins back to the Book of Acts.
 A permanent deacon does not aspire to become a priest but rather chooses to remain at the service of the Church, in a special relationship with the bishop.
 A permanent deacon may be married or single and must be at least 35 years of age but not older than 60 at the time of ordination.

 The role of the wife is an essential part of the formation process.
 Not only is her consent and support necessary, she will share in her husband’s ministry.
 While the exact nature of the wife’s role varies widely, it is most effectively lived out in their ministry as husband and wife, committed to their marriage as the primary vocation in their lives, and to service to the Church as a natural part of the life-giving nature of their marital vocation.